Jennifer Leigh Muma Neonatal Intensive Care Unit (NICU)

 Tampa General Hospital's Jennifer Leigh Muma Neonatal Intensive Care Unit cares for premature and critically ill newborns.
 Neonatologists from the USF Health Morsani College of Medicine and nurses trained in neonatal critical care staff our Level IV NICU.
 Parents are welcome to visit their infants 24-hours a day.

-Click here to take a virtual tour of the new Jennifer Leigh Muma Neonatal Intensive Care Unit.The state-of-the-art NICU, which opened in 2011, is approximately 52,000 square feet with 82 beds.
+Click here to take a virtual tour of the new Jennifer Leigh Muma Neonatal Intensive Care Unit.The state-of-the-art NICU is approximately 52,000 square feet with 82 beds.
 The NICU includes isolation rooms and an infant stabilization unit.

 This unit incorporates several key design elements: